har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 *Author's note: This guide shows the domain names for several websites.
 Please do not follow those directly.
 I cannot guarantee that they will not mess up your system.
-I have done this work so you don't have to.*
+I have done this work so you don't have to.
+Also, virtual machines are not necessarily secure from cyberattacks.
+In some cases, this would not be enough to protect the host operating system.*

 # Tactics (the goal)

 In short, the attacker wants the user to give up their own information.
 They will use a variety of techniques to try and accomplish this.

 # Techniques (how they do it)